c-consalpa/JavaEE/Spring_ChadDarby/SpringMVC/SpringMVC.md

     // ...
     }
     ```
-2. The omodel object is bound to a form in JSP:
+2. The model object is bound to a form in JSP:
     ```html
     <form:form action="processForm" modelAttribute="usr">
         Name: <form:input path="name"/>